miceno/esphome-http_request/README.rst

-HTTP Request
+Async HTTP Request
 ============

 .. seo::
-    :description: Instructions for setting up HTTP Requests in ESPHome
+    :description: Instructions for setting up Async HTTP Requests in ESPHome
     :image: connection.svg
-    :keywords: http, request
+    :keywords: http, request, async

-The ``http_request`` component lets you make HTTP/HTTPS requests.
+The ``http_request_async`` component lets you make HTTP/HTTPS requests.
 To do so, you need to add it to your device's configuration:

 .. code-block:: yaml

     # Example configuration entry
-    http_request:
+    http_request_async:

-.. _http_request-configuration_variables:
+.. _http_request_async-configuration_variables:

 Changelog
 ---------